ReachableCEO/reachableceo/README.md

   - Fully production ready (v1.0 release cut 12/15/2024) and (other than jsonresume output) should be code/feature/test suite complete and considered in maintenance mode.
   - [markdown resume](https://git.knownelement.com/reachableceo/MarkdownResume-Pipeline-ClientExample)

-- Medium example.
+- Medium example:
   - Has everything from the small example.
-  - Also uses the TSYS secrets manaer.
+  - Also uses the TSYS secrets manager.
   - Used by the @ReachableCEO daily for producing his stakeholder reports in an automated fashion.
   - Pulls in data from various backends via API (hence use of secrets manager)
   - Currently (12/15/2024) a major work in progress and not production ready.
   - [daily stakeholder report pipeline](https://git.knownelement.com/reachableceo/DailyStakeholderReport-Pipeline)

 - Large example: